What are the responsibilities of the Family Court Unit of Reimbursement?

 What method of payment is acceptable?

-Cash, checks, money orders, cashier checks, MasterCard, Visa and Discover payments are accepted.
+Cash, checks, money orders, cashier checks, MasterCard, Visa, American Express and Discover payments are accepted.
 The cardholder must appear to complete the transaction.
 Online payments are accepted at www.oakgov.com

 (go to Online Services, then pay Reimbursement Fees).
 Voluntary income withholding may also be arranged.

 What are the penalties for non-payment of fees?

 Failure to pay may result in: